ePages-de/epages-docs/_posts/2016/2016-03-17-team-orange-mallorca.md

 ## Inspiring one another

-We also planned one day for a hackathon, that accelerated accelerated our ingenious chains of thoughts.
+We also planned one day for a **hackathon**, that accelerated accelerated our ingenious chains of thoughts.
 From the early afternoon until late into the night three pairs of programmers took the opportunity to delve into topics of their interest – which fortunately often matched the team's scope of duties.
 One team evaluated the Jenkins [Pipeline Plugin](https://wiki.jenkins-ci.org/display/JENKINS/Pipeline+Plugin) and built a prototype with multiple continuous delivery stages.
 Others automated the handling around our translation process.
 The third team developed a new concept on how to deal with failing tests – of course not without a working prototype.
 Presenting the results to the others the next morning showed how quick ideas can grow into applicable solutions.

 Two [Design Thinking](http://hpi.de/school-of-design-thinking.html) sessions took us beyond the mental barrier of longsome beaten paths.
 The consistent execution of this method over and over again rapidly helped us to find the desired ideas for our current team mission.
 Firstly, we want to return a lot of responsibilities to those teams that strongly depend on us these days.
 Secondly, we would like to establish a fast and secure mechanism to permanently keep the latest build of the next ePages version in a releasable state.